The metabolic health gap in women's care

 How was the clinical data collected?

-We analyzed anonymized, aggregated cohorts based on app-logged symptoms (Metabolic Health Assessment + Daily Journal) and CGM-derived glucose data during Q1–Q2 2025.
+We analyzed anonymized, aggregated cohorts based on app-logged symptoms (Metabolic Health Assessment + Daily Journal) and CGM-derived glucose data from Q1 2025 through Q1 2026.
 Full methodology is included in the PDF.

 What does “symptom improvement” mean in this report?